 However, these systems are only as positive or negative as the individuals who yell into the virtual microphones.
 And those messages are only carried as far as the nearest virtual ear are willing to carry them, and so on and so forth.

-From a cultural influence perspective, the earnest researcher will find that Black thought and expression has not only fueled American entertainment into what it is today, but science, medicine, government, spirituality, theological scholarship, technology, and manufacturing, among a myriad of other realms I’m certain I have forgotten.
+From a cultural influence perspective, the earnest researcher will find that Black thought and expression have not only fueled American entertainment into what it is today, but science, medicine, government, spirituality, theological scholarship, technology, and manufacturing, among a myriad of other realms I’m certain I have forgotten.

 This magnificence, this purposely obscured American philosopher’s stone, has attractive properties on folks, both positive and negative.
 However, in instances such as ours, a culture exists within a larger paradigm.
 One that is part symbiotic, part predatory, where we discover historic and contemporary instances of “Blackface”, passing for Black, internet Black phishing, or being a “wigger’’.